-Hi, I am Aleksandra, I love to learn and grow through change, and I've spent the last 10 years helping individuals, leaders and organizations do the same.
-After struggling with expressing myself for most of my youth, I've spent more than 20.000 hours developing my communications skills in the past 5 years.
+Hi, I am Aleksandra, I love to learn and grow through change, and I've spent the last 10 years helping individuals, leaders, and organizations do the same.
+After struggling with expressing myself for most of my youth, I've spent more than 20.000 hours developing my self-leadership and coaching skills in the past 5 years.
 It changed my life.
 I'd be happy to help you get there faster.
 If you need a kind listening ear or help with making a decision, reach out to me, here or on LinkedIn.

 My Mentoring Topics